thesunshade/sutta-index/src/documentation/helpfulFeedback.md

 ## Known issues

 - The index is a draft.
 As such, it may have some redundancies that will be worked out later during the editing stage.
 - This app is written using ReactJS.
-It seems to be very slow and possibly broken a bit when viewed on mobile.
+It seems to be very slow when viewed on mobile.
 Anyone with React experiece is more than welcome to give advice on this problem.

 ## Helpful types of feedback